valencik/mastersAPSC/documents/thesis/thesis.md

 The user can select a parameter of the following types:
 Author, FirstAuthor, Nuclide, Target, Parent, Daughter, Subject, Measured, Deduced, Calculated, Reaction, Incident, Outgoing, Journal, Topic, Z(range)
 For each of the types available the browser button will redirect to another page that either details the possible values or provides another search through the possible values.
-For example, Author and First Author direct to a simple search interface that allows some partial matches againsts the list of known authors.
+For example, Author and First Author direct to a simple search interface that allows some partial matches against the list of known authors.

 ### Result Analysis
 Search queries are remembered and presented in the 'Combine View' tab.
-You can combine the results of recent queries with various boolean logic.
+You can combine the results of recent queries with boolean logic.
-Analysis is offered on the search queries which displays how many nuclides, authors, journals, and publication years the query invovled.
+Analysis is offered on the search queries which displays how many nuclides, authors, journals, and publication years the query involved.

 ## Proposed Improvements
 The primary function of the developed application is increased accessibility to exploration of the Nuclear Science References data.